 Probable Causes and/or Symptoms of High Creatinine in Blood

 Kidney Pain: It manifests as pain in the upper back region, under the ribs and common symptoms of kidney pain include painful urination, mild to moderate fever, nausea, vomiting, etc.

 Kidney Failure: The diagnosis of kidney failure depends heavily on Creatinine test results.
 In the early stages, kidney failure presents itself as extreme fatigue, shortness of breath, heart arrhythmia, high blood pressure, etc.

 Kidney Infection (Pyelonephritis): It’s usually caused by bacteria entering the urinary tract through the anus or vagina.
 Infection impairs the ability of the kidneys to filter blood and, in turn, the high blood creatinine levels.
 Chances of kidney infection are high during pregnancy, unprotected sexual intercourse, diabetes, kidney stones, urinary tract surgery, or use of catheters or in people having a past history of chronic urinary tract infections.
 Symptoms of the infection are often the same as those experienced in kidney pain.
 Though kidney infection is fully curable with antibiotics, early detection and treatment are important to prevent its spread to the bloodstream and other parts of the urinary tract.

 Hypertension related kidney disease: Hypertension impairs blood vessels thereby hampering the ability of kidneys to filter blood and remove waste from the body.
 When hypertension is the underlying cause, symptoms of kidney disease often include elevated blood pressure, swelling caused by fluid retention in lower extremities, frequent nighttime urge for urination with decreased urine output.
 In such cases, controlling high blood pressure with medication and diet is the most recommended line of treatment.

 Diabetes: Diabetes is a major risk factor for kidney disease as it injures small blood vessels thereby impairing kidney function and putting kidneys at risk of infection from excessive waste build-up.

-Prostate Problems: Prostate is a male gland located below the urinary bladder.
+Prostate Problems: The prostate is a male gland located below the urinary bladder.
 Studies have revealed that men who face prostate issues such as prostate enlargement, cancer, etc., are three times more likely to develop kidney disease than those who don’t.